-If you do phone and they tell you to email then ask for a specific person to address it to and then once you've sent it phone back to check that it has got through.
+If you do phone and they tell you to email then ask for a specific person to address it to.
+Once you've sent it, phone back to check that it has got through.

-Make sure you know your UCAS number, or if you have been given any other candidate numbers etc by the uni know those too.
-You need to make this easy for them.
+Make sure you know your UCAS number.
+If you have been given any other candidate numbers by the uni, make sure you know those too.
+The more relevant information you can provide, the easier the process becomes.